petzval/btferret/README.md

 ## ***** WARNING ****

 Mesh packets are transmitted publically with no encryption and can be read by any Bluetooth device in the vicinity, so they are NOT SECURE.
+Be aware that a rogue device could impersonate one of your Pis by sending the appropriate mesh packets.
+To send secure encrypted data use a Classic client/server connection.

 PARAMETERS